-Only about one in four people finish a single thru-hike let alone go on to complete all three total thru hikes to complete a triple crown.
+Only about one in four people finish a single thru-hike let alone go on to complete all three total thru-hikes to complete a triple crown.
 So given this information, how many have completed the triple crown of hiking?

 At the end of 2018, the American Long-Distance Hiking Association – West recognized only 396 Triple Crowners.
 This is a rare distinction and is earned and can’t be bought and sold, a journey with your soul which will live with you for all of time.

-This is an amazingly short list and includes Dixie of Homemade Wanderlust from YouTube.
+This is an amazingly shortlist and includes Dixie of Homemade Wanderlust from YouTube.
 This goal is perfect for those who want to show their resolve and prove their grit.

-The Triple Crown is awarded by an organization with an super long name: the American Long Distance Hiking Association-West (ALDHA-W).
+The Triple Crown is awarded by an organization with a super long name: the American Long Distance Hiking Association-West (ALDHA-W).
 This is where you can locate more on the triple crown and see the newest hikers to finish.